 You can always rent a pair of climbing shoes.
-However, the rental shoes do not work as well as your own shoes.
+However, rental shoes do not work as well as your own shoes.
 Many people have been wearing in and out of these shoes.
 Unless they are relatively new, the shoe rubber is not as good as it could be.

 The Good –

-- The positive side of using used shoes is that the leather is more relaxed.
+- The positive side of using used shoes is that leather is more relaxed.
 You do not have to go through the painful period of breaking them in.
 It is not a gratifying feeling.

 - Did I mention that you can save money and use the extra saving for other climbing gear?

 - Share the love of climbing.
-If you have a pair of shoes or a harness sitting in your closet collecting dust, there is usually someone will definitely benefit from your gently used equipment.
+If you have a pair of shoes or a harness sitting in your closet collecting dust, there is usually someone who will definitely benefit from your gently used equipment.

 - It is used and some people like their stuff brand new.

-- Safety reason such as a climbing rope.
+- Safety reasons such as a climbing rope.
 Always make sure a used rope does not have any cuts or tear in the rope and it is in excellent condition.
 Sometimes, a climber used it only once or twice and found that they do not like climbing as much as they thought so they prefer to sell it or give to someone who can get much more benefit out of it.

 What do you do when you or your kid find little holes in the toe of the shoes?
 As an inexperienced climber, sometimes we wear out our shoes make quicker because we have a tendency of dragging our feet against the wall more often leaving rubber marks behind on the wall.
 Dragging your feet can wear down the rubber much quicker.

 You can have your climbing shoes resole instead of buying a brand new pair.
-There are a handful of specialized shop that will resole your shoes much cheaper than buying a new pair.
+There is a handful of specialized shops that will resole your shoes much cheaper than buying a new pair.
 If your shoes are already cheap like under $70 then you may consider buying a new pair instead of fixing them.
 Don’t wait until your big toe sticks out of the shoes.
 This may be too late to repair.
 Always check with the resole shop first to see if they can mend it before you send it.